dosiss/msct-demo-netlify/content/articles/ancient-civilizations-5-games-by-mascot-gaming.md

 **Zeus the Thunderer Deluxe**

-Our recent release, "Zeus the Thunderer Deluxe," brings Zeus back with enhanced features.
+Our recent release, "Zeus the Thunderer Deluxe", brings Zeus back with enhanced features.
 Released during the SBC Summit Barcelona, this slot game boasts an improved Risk and Buy feature, three unique Free Spins series, and Sticky Wilds designed to elevate your winning combinations.